cihuyyama/lokatani-test/README.md

 cp .env.example .env
 ```

-### Configure Database environment
+### Configure Database
-in this case we're using mysql
+got to .env file and configure database, in this case we're using mysql

 ```javascript
 DB_CONNECTION=mysql